Princesseuh/astro-eleventy-img/Docs.md

 ### options

 See [generateImage#options](#options).
-However, it should be noted that the default settings also include the following in addition to the previously mentionned ones:
+However, it should be noted that the default settings also include the following in addition to the previously mentioned ones:

 ```js
 {